-The easiest way is to register online where you will need to complete an electronic form and print off the agreement which must be signed and returned to your employer as proof of agreement to reduce your salary in return for childcare vouchers.
+The easiest way is to register online where you will need to complete an electronic form and agree to terms and conditions which in return will generate your agreement to reduce your salary in return for childcare vouchers.
 If you don’t have access to the internet, please call our freephone helpline on 0800 458 7929 and a member of our Helpdesk team will register you over the phone.

 What forms of childcare are NOT eligible to receive payment in childcare vouchers?